scato/phpeg/doc/grammar.md

   - PHPeg includes a cut operator (^), which also influences error reporting
   - PHPeg does not support initializers
   - PHPeg does not support named rules
-  - PHPeg does not support single quote literals, nor does it allow the 'i' postfix
+  - PHPeg does not support the 'i' postfix for case-insensitive literals

 Unsupported features might be added in the future.